-The Cooperative Research Program consists of A: "Planned Research Projects", B: "Individual Research Projects", C: "Group Research Projects", D: "Disaster-aid Research Projects", E: "Continuously Accepted Research Projects".
+The Cooperative Research Program consists of A: "Planned Research Projects", B: "Individual Research Projects", C: "Group Research Projects", D: "Continuously Accepted Research Projects".
 You are permitted to apply the same project with the one in the previous year.
 In that case, you are required to explain the progress of the project and the reason why you need to continue the project in the application.
 It will be considered during the selection process.